Eduard-R-Code/YARVIS/README.md

 # Y.A.R.V.I.S.

-YARVIS (Yet Another Rather Very Intelligent Sysyem) is a personal assistant, and it is developed in Python.
+YARVIS (Yet Another Rather Very Intelligent System) is a personal assistant, and it is developed in Python.